Kyome22/ShiftWindow/README.md

 # ShiftWindow

 A window arrangement manager for macOS like [BetterSnapTool](https://apps.apple.com/us/app/bettersnaptool/id417375580) and [Magnet](https://apps.apple.com/us/app/magnet/id441258766).
-You can split the foremost window to the left half of the screen, the left two-thirds, etc.
+You can split the frontmost window to the left half of the screen, the left two-thirds, etc.

 ![demo](./resources/demo.gif)